MinnPost/object-sync-for-salesforce/README.md

 # Salesforce REST API

-Defines an API that enables WordPress to interact with the Salesforce REST API.
+Implements a mapping functionality between Salesforce objects and WordPress objects.
 This is based on the [Drupal Salesforce Suite](https://github.com/thinkshout/salesforce) (version 7.x-3.x-dev), but strives to use WordPress conventions rather than Drupal's whenever possible.

 ## About